ibm-cloud-docs/power-iaas/configuring-custom-image.md

     ![Configuring your custom boot image](./images/console-boot-image-fields.png "Configuring your custom boot image"){: caption="Figure 7.
 Configuring your custom boot image" caption-side="bottom"}

 3. Return to **Virtual server instances** and provision a new {{site.data.keyword.powerSys_notm}} instance.
-Click on the arrow in the appropriate boot image tile to see your custom boot image.
+Click the arrow in the appropriate boot image tile to see your custom boot image.

     If you'd like to download your image at a later point, go to the **Resource List** in the IBM Cloud console.
 Once there, access your **Cloud Object Storage** service instance.
 In the bucket where your image is stored, select the image file that you want to download and select **Download objects**.
 See [Download an object](/docs/cloud-object-storage-cli-plugin?topic=cloud-object-storage-cli-ic-cos-cli#ic-download-object) for the Cloud Object Storage CLI command.
     {: tip}